-Mr. Chin holds a Bachelor of Arts (Honours) degree in Accounting and Finance from Lancaster University in the United Kingdom and is a Fellow Chartered Accountant (practicing) of Singapore and a Fellow Member of the Institute of Chartered Accountants in England and Wales.
-He is also a member of the Institute of Internal Auditors of Singapore and an ordinary member of the Singapore Institute of Directors.
+Mr. Chin holds a Bachelor of Arts (Honours) degree in Accounting and Finance from Lancaster University in the United Kingdom and is a Fellow Chartered Accountant (practising) of Singapore and a Fellow Member of the Institute of Chartered Accountants in England and Wales.
+He is a public accountant approved by ACRA to practise as an auditor in Singapore and a member of the Institute of Internal Auditors of Singapore and an ordinary member of the Singapore Institute of Directors.

-Mr. Chin also serves as Independent Director, mainly in the capacity of Audit Committee Chairman, to four other companies listed on the Singapore Exchange.
+Mr. Chin also serves as Independent Director, mainly in the capacity of Audit Committee Chairman of three other companies listed on the Singapore Exchange.
 He is a member of the PKF International Asia Pacific Board and was formerly a council member of ISCA and the Chairman of the Public Accounting Practice Committee of ISCA.
-He continues to serve as Senior QA Advisor for the Quality Assurance Review Programme of ISCA.